flyduino/kissfc-tx-lua-scripts/README.md

 ## Installing

-## !!
-IMPORTANT: DON'T COPY THE CONTENTS OF THIS REPOSITORY ONTO YOUR SDCARD !!

-Unzip the files from the link above and copy both the file and the folder(!) into the **/SCRIPTS/TELEMETRY** folder on your SD card.
+Unzip the files from the release page and copy it on the root folder on your SD card.